 Brown noted that they are operating under the new adult-use cannabis rules that are dramatically different from the old system.
 They allow for reviewing applications on a rolling basis and the ability for applicants to revise errors that might have otherwise disqualified them.

 “They’ll go to that same priority level,” he noted once the changes are submitted.

-Brown said 86.5 percent of applications thus far are conditional versus 13.5 percent annual licenses.
+Brown said 86.5 percent of applications thus far are conditional versus 13.5 percent of annual licenses.
 Annual licenses are those with a location secured.

-He noted applications updates are in review.
+He noted application updates are in review.

 “We hope to have some very positive updates in the near future,” Brown said.

 “We want to see New Jersey’s industry reflect the diversity of our state,” NJCRC Chair Diana Houenou said.
 “We want businesses, small, medium, and large.”

 She added they want to see businesses spread across the state.